ckunakdot/Control4-HomeKit-Controller/README.md

 5. Add the matching child driver for each accessory, bind it to the hub, and set its **Accessory AID** to the value from step 4.

 The accessory then appears in Navigator as a native device and can be used in Composer programming like any other.

+## Notes

+- A HomeKit setup code pairs an accessory to the first controller that claims it.
+If an accessory is already paired to another controller or app, remove it there first, or reset its HomeKit pairing, before pairing it here.
+- Use **Remove Pairing** before deleting or replacing a hub driver.
+That releases the pairing on the accessory as well; otherwise the accessory keeps a pairing that no longer exists and will refuse to pair again until it is reset.
+- Pairings are stored per driver instance on a specific controller.
+To move to a newer version of a driver, use Update Driver in place so the existing pairings carry over.
+- Everything runs locally on the Control4 Director.
+There is no cloud dependency and no bridge software required.
+- Some low-cost accessories ship with limited HAP implementations and may not pair reliably.
+The Compact Pairing option on the hub resolves this for some of them.

 ## Screenshots